Muse Poop

 Anticipation, the 2009 World Science Fiction Convention, held a design contest for the Hugos to be awarded at the convention, and they selected my design, which resulted in me also doing most of the actual fabrication.
 Go ahead and click on the picture or link to read more about it.

-Also, I'm on the ballot for the 2010 Hugo Awards!
-I'm nominated in the category of "Best Fan Artist."
-Since the only substantial work of mine that was generally visible to the public in 2009 were my Hugo bases, one figures this is the main reason I appear on the ballot, although the rules do not prohibit voters from considering previously released works by the artist when deciding how to vote.
-And yes, I adore the fact that I'm nominated for a Hugo for making a Hugo.
+Also, I made the final ballot for the 2010 Hugo Awards for “Best Fan Artist.”
+(I ended up taking second place.)
+Since the only substantial works of mine that were generally visible to the public in 2009 were my Hugo bases, one figures this is the main reason I appear on the ballot, although the rules do not prohibit voters from considering previously released works by the artist when deciding how to vote.
+And yes, I adore the fact that I was nominated for a Hugo for making a Hugo.

 Parking Stickers

-For almost a decade now, I've been created very limited editions of parking stickers for places that don't really exist, usually for sale specifically at WorldCon.
-Sometimes there's been some left over, and the leftovers sometimes appear at other conventions.
+For over a decade now, I’ve been creating very limited editions of parking stickers for places that don’t really exist, usually for sale specifically at WorldCon.
+Sometimes there’s been some left over, and the leftovers sometimes appear at other conventions.
+Since 2011, I’ve also offered versions for sale through my Etsy store.
+They’re still each uniquely serial numbered, though.

 Clocks